StealthHydra179/spurhacks2025/README.md

 # CapySpend
-This is a server-side implementation of the CapySpend application, which integrates with Plaid for financial data management.
-The application allows users to link their bank accounts, retrieve account information, and manage transactions.

 ## Inspiration

 ## What it does
+CabySpend is a personal finance management website that helps users track their spending, manage budgets, and gain insights into their financial habits.
+It integrates with Plaid to securely connect to users' bank accounts and provides a user-friendly interface for managing finances, while implementing an AI assistant to offer personalized financial advice and insights based on the user's financial information.

 ## How it works